 I was really bad at my homework, I didn’t get to practice much at home.
 I tried too, but couldn’t.
 There were moments were I would sneak in 5 minutes of quiet reflection.
 It was okay because even though it was 5 minutes, it was calming.
 I found the loving kindness meditation really emotional.
 It asks you to be kind to yourself.
 I really struggle with that like many of us do.

 Towards the end of the 8 weeks, the body scans, the walking mediation and the mindful yoga, got a little easier.
 My mind would be quicker to bring back to the present and it would take longer for my mind to wander.
 It was working!!
 The All-Day Retreat was what I think truly affected me and it was the turning point in my practice.
 There was a particular exercise of trust.
 We were to practice in pairs.
 Trusting is not something I consider myself good at.
 I dreaded doing this exercise.
 My partner was truly compassionate, caring and she made me feel a sense of safety.
-It was truly a comforting experience and it’s a memory I will never forget.
-In this program, I met some truly wonderful women that I was able to relate to and draw strength from and we all grew in our practices.
+It was an incredibly comforting experience and a memory I will never forget.
+In this program, I met some pretty wonderful women that I was able to relate to and draw strength from.
+We all grew in our practices together.

 My Practice today